chevereto/v3-docs/manual/troubleshooting/debug.md

   * Logs by default at `../domain.com.error.log` (parent of `public_html` folder)
 * Docker
   * Always logs to `/dev/stderr`

+### I can't find the logs

+Don't worry, if you can't find the logs we strongly suggest you to request [extra support](https://chevereto.com/support) service so we safely do this for you.

+Alternatively, you can configure `debug_level` >= 2 but note that such error reporting level will expose your installation.
+Restrict any public access to the system and revert back to `debug_level=1` as soon as possible.

 ### Reading logs